 - Once it has boiled over, mix it into the sauce that you want to be thickened.

-Chia seeds have a peculiar attribute that allows them to thicken and swell up when added to water or any other liquid form such as coconut milk or soy milk.
+Chia seeds have a particular attribute that allows them to thicken and swell up when added to water or any other liquid form such as coconut milk or soy milk.

 Both chia seeds and flax seeds are used as egg substitutes, especially in desserts and tarts.